 - Be 18 or over

-- Have a GP registered to a Birmingham Clinical commissioning group (we can check this for you)
+- Have a GP registered to Birmingham and Solihull Clinical Commissioning Group (we can check this for you)

 - You must also be able to participate in a small group setting

 - You must be able to commit to the 8 weeks of the course

 - You do not need to have a diagnosis to access this opportunity